ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

    > TBD: add a description and the list of references defined in YANG

 otu-type:

-   > TBD: add a description and the list of references defined in YANG
+> This specifies the type of OTU, including the types specified in {{ITU-T_G.709}}.

+> Since {{ITU-T_G.Sup43}} does not guarantee interoperability in the data plane, the type of OTUk defined in {{ITU-T_G.Sup43}} can be defined in vendor-specific YANG modules using the otu-type identity, defined in this document, as the base.

    operational-mode: